 Below, we’ve listed the standard odds that most online casinos offer on 21+3 side bets in order of smallest to largest:

 We hope that our guide to 21+3 side bets has given you the knowledge, confidence and motivation to try placing a 21+3 bet next time you play online blackjack.
 Don’t forget; you can even use this type of bet in some live dealer blackjack games as well!
-To check out our full selection of online blackjack games, head over to our games lobby now.
+To check out our full selection of online blackjack games, head over to our online casino games lobby now at Foxy Bingo.